Sith Rattery Breeding and Adoption Policies

 Please read if you are considering adoption from us or from anyone else!

-We only breed when there is enough interest in a specific pairing and when we are sure we will have adequate time to spend socializing the babies.
+From the beginning it has always been our policy to only breed a litter when there is enough interest in a specific pairing, and when we are sure we will have adequate time to spend socializing the babies.
+This can sometimes mean a wait of several months, depending on timing.
 All of our rats are pedigreed, which means the health and temperament of our lines have been recorded for many generations, going back to many years before we ever started working with them.
-Most of our litters are now done in complete partnership with our sister rattery, Small Joys Rattery located in New Westminster BC.
-Our goal is to produce wonderful pets from only the healthiest and best tempered pedigreed lines.
+It has always been our goal to produce wonderful pets from only the healthiest and best tempered pedigreed lines.
 All of our babies are handled from birth and seriously played with from the time they first open their eyes.
 References and testimonials from past adopters are available on request.

 Once the adoption has been approved, there will be a simple matter of our adoption fee which will be one million dollars per rat, but may be negotiable depending on how well you do with the above mentioned hundreds of questions.